A comprehensive overview of the chemistry program can be found on the Graduate School website.

 The General Examination or doctoral candidacy exam is taken during the second year of study.
 The evaluation consists of four parts:

-Satisfactory research progress as evaluated by the research advisor
+- Satisfactory research progress as evaluated by the research adviser

-The research proposals are delivered in a seminar-like fashion to the Generals Committee consisting of the student-selected three member advisory committee and appointed Generals Chair.
+The research proposals are delivered in a seminar-like fashion to the Generals Committee consisting of a three member advisory committee, which includes the student’s adviser and is appointed by the DGS.

 Upon successful completion of the Generals Exam the student may apply for an incidental Master’s degree and move forward in their doctoral studies.